snowdj/quantitativeThoughts/README.md

 ### GitHub related

 * use GitHub Mac (or equivalent) to manage the repo and its update.
 Tutorial found at <https://mac.github.com/help.html> for various topics
+* difference between "revert this commit" and "roll back this commit", see <http://stackoverflow.com/questions/15039271/what-is-the-meaning-of-revert-this-commit-and-roll-back-this-commit-in-github-fo>

 ### jekyll related